Fan Pop Go!

 “One of the reason is that all characters are so cute” adds K-On! fan Aya, “But the best reason is that I have experienced the same situations when I was high school student.
 I made an all-girls band when I was a high school student.
 I used to play a bass (same as Mio).
 I love all the characters!
 However my favourite character is Mugi-Chan.
 She is a very unique character as Ojo-sama (rich girl)”.

 Sinead enjoys K-On! for its cute, simple and believable plot which makes it really fun to watch.
 She finds that it’s an easy series to follow and a story made with real girls in mind.
 Her favourite character switches between Yui and Mugi.
 She loves Mugi for her gentle personality and her fantastically strange eyebrows, which has always attracted Yui’s attention through the series as well.
-Watching em>K-On! did not motivate Sinead to start a band since she claims that she cannot sing or play an instrument.
-However, like many em>K-On! fans out there, the series did inspire her to cosplay as the characters from K-On!.
-Her next cosplay planned will be Mugi from the Season One’s ending theme so lets keep an eye out for that!
+Watching K-On! did not motivate Sinead to start a band since she claims that she cannot sing or play an instrument.
+However, like many K-On! fans out there, the series did inspire her to cosplay as the characters from K-On!.
+Her next cosplay planned will be Mugi from season one’s ending theme, so let’s keep an eye out for that!

 Interviews by Lizzie Ooi